Clerkship Programs

 On-campus sites include:

-• Los Angeles General Medical Center consultation-liaison psychiatry
+• Los Angeles General Medical Center Consultation-Liaison Psychiatry

-• Adult and child outpatient psychiatry at Keck Hospital
+• Keck Hospital

 Medical Students Psychiatry Interest Group